 To qualify for HOS, you must meet the following criteria:

-- The person conducting the business must be the owner of the flat or an authorised person which has been approved by HDB
+- A business owner must be the owner of the flat or an authorised person which has been approved by HDB

-- The person conducting the business must continue to use the flat as his or her place of residence.
+- They must use the flat as his or her place of residence.

-- The flat must not be used as a home office or a registered office for a society.
+- The flat must not serve as a home office or a registered office for a society.

-- The flat must be for residential uses and the business activities should be confided within the premises.
+- The flat must be for residential uses and business activities should be within the premises.

-- The premises to be used primarily for residential purposes with part or parts of the premises being used by the occupants as an office.
+- Premises are primarily for residential purposes with part or parts being used by the occupants as an office.

-- The number of non-residents (such as employees, partners and directors) engaged in the business is limited to a maximum of 2.
+- Only 2 non-residents (such as employees, partners, and directors) that are part of the business is allowable.

 - Owners must ensure that the activities of their business do not cause any disturbance to the neighbours or the residential neighbourhood.